sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 ```

 @tab Flutter
-For flutter, Uint8List are used for raw data.
+For flutter, Uint8List is used for raw data.
 The encrypted data should be a Uint8List too.

 ```dart
 final decrypted = await group.decrypt(encrypted);